siddhithakur/analog_devices_test/README.md

 # Steps to run the file

-python linecount.py filepath <--optional file extension-->
+python linecount.py filepath <--optional file extension Defualts to .txt-->

 # libraries used
 <p>os